132nd-vWing/TRMA-Brief/PAGES/Carrier.md

 - *Night* is defined as sunset+15min to sunrise-15min.

 **Carrier / Recovery Heading**
-- *Final Bearing (FB)* will be within 5 degrees of the wind direction to provide optimal landing conditions and wind over the deck of 20 knots.
+- Due to some complexity in the way MOOSE deal woith turning into the wind, we have simplified this for the meantime.
-- *Base Recovery Course (BRC)* is derived from final bearing.
+- *Base Recovery Course (BRC)* is derived from wind direction.
+- *Final Bearing (FB)* is BRC-9, therefore there will be slight crosswind.

 **Carrier Illumination**
 - is configured automatically to match the carrier current state.
 When downwind navigation lights only, while turning upwind launch lights, recovery lights for the open recovery window until the carrier turns downwind.